GreenDelta/openLCAJython-manual/src/introduction/README.md

 ## Relation to standard Python

-As said above, Jython runs on the JVM.
+Jython runs on the JVM.
 It implements a great part of the Python 2.7 standard library for the JVM.
 For example the following script will work when you set the file path to an existing CSV file on your system:

 ```python
 import csv